TanLeeWei/ip/docs/README.md

 # User Guide

 Duke Project is an application that allows the user to record, manage and keep track the tasks they have.
-If you can type fast, Duke can help to make their tasks management more effectively
+If you can type fast, Duke can help to make their tasks management more effectively and efficiently.

 ## Quick Start
 1. Ensure that you have Java 11 or above version installed on your computer.